taylorryanbell/python-etl-p3/README.md

 # Setup

   1. Create a fork of the project
-  2. Move the config file provided into your project foulder.
+  2. Move the config file provided into your project folder.
   3. At the top menu select ```Run -> Edit Configurations...```
       1. in the new window under ```Environment``` click the icon on the right side of the input box
-      2. In the ```Environment Variables``` window click the plus button and add a new record with the name of ```GOOGLE_APPLICATION_CREDENTIALS``` and set the value to the file path of the config file you added to your project
+      2. In the ```Environment Variables``` window click the plus button and add a new record with the name of ```GOOGLE_APPLICATION_CREDENTIALS``` and set the value to the file path of the config file you added to your projectt
   4. Install the ```google-cloud-bigquery``` package via ```pip``` or the pycharm UI.

 # Example Query